-Redbus is committed to being a responsible and generous corporate citizen.
+Redbus is committed to being a responsible and engaged corporate citizen.

 The FFF is not a typical foundation or donor.
 It is an active donor that engages fully with partners, providing funding, but also strategic and business management support and access to its extensive networks.
 The FFF does not fund organizations, it funds projects.
 In some cases, the FFF themselves are the implementer fully managing and funding projects on the ground.